 My first abuser went on to adopt a little girl.
 She is currently sixteen.
 I can’t fathom the heinous things that poor girl has faced at the hands of her adoptive father.
 My childhood church could have engaged law enforcement when I finally came forward about him, but they chose to handle the claim internally within the church instead.

 My second abuser, the pastor’s son, went on to allegedly abuse a sixteen year old girl, a German foreign exchange student who was living with him and his wife at the time.
-Shortly after she came forward, a young man and his wife’s sisters came forward to say they had been sexually abused by him too.
+A young man and his wife’s sisters had previously come forward to say they had been sexually abused by him too.
 Despite media attention surrounding these “sexual abuse allegations” he was promoted to head pastor and continues to maintain his innocence.

 It has taken years of counseling for me to realize how deeply the grooming of these two abusers affected me.
 To this day I have night terrors, panic attacks, severe social anxiety, and issues trusting people in authority.